Nalinc/the-midnight-paper/papers/Imagining_Artificial_Intelligence_Applications_with_People_with_Visual_Disabilities_using_Tactile_Ideation.md

 #### Keywords: Visually impaired, blind, accessibility, design, ideation, multicultural, AI, artificial intelligence

 #### What	is	the	high-level	research question
+What kinds of things people with visual disabilities would like to have as part of their tech toolkit as AI matures.

 #### Specific Research Question and Hypothesis